General Arts and Science - One Year

 - Familiarity with the Windows computerized environment would be an asset.

-- Students who have successfully completed the one-year General Arts and Science Certificate may be eligible to transfer into Level 3 of the two-year General Arts and Science Diploma program or into another post-secondary program.
+- Students who have successfully completed the one-year General Arts and Science Certificate may be eligible to transfer into Level 3 of the two-year General Arts and Science Diploma program.

 Tuition & Fees